Frequently Asked Questions

 How is service-learning different from community service and internships?

 The primary beneficiary of community service is the recipient of the service; the primary beneficiary of an internship is most often the student, who gets hands-on experience.
 In service-learning, both student and community benefit; a student learns in a hands-on model while providing a service that benefits the common good.

 What is the advantage of taking (or teaching) a service-learning course?

 Studies indicate that students forget half of what they learn passively, but they remember 90% when they DO the "real thing."
 An Astin HERI study indicates that service participation shows significant positive effects on all its outcome measurements, including: GPA, writing skills, critical thinking, values, self-efficacy, and leadership.
 Service-learning aligns with Goal 4 of the LSU Flagship Agenda 2020, to “promote engagement of faculty, staff, and students in the transformation of communities.”
 Number of service-learning classes is a performance indicator, but only classes designated by CCELL can be included.

 Yes, CCELL can assist with everything from restructuring syllabi to selecting community partners.
-Download the LSU Service-Learning Handbook, e-mail us at email@example.com, or phone CCELL at 578-4245 or 578-9264.
-This website also offers many helpful resources, especially under Course Design.
-We also have an extensive library.
+E-mail us at email@example.com or contact us by phone at 578-4245.
+This website also offers many helpful resources, especially under the Course Design page.

 To apply for your course to be designated as a S-L course, submit the following to the CCELL Office:

 - Completed Service-Learning Course Designation Application (see instructions before submitting)